SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 symbol next to your friends name would let you know they are busy and might take a while to respond.
 No response as of yet from the dev team.

+ 4. (3)[Unconfirmed] Larger friends list ->
+(see above in rework section)

+ 5. (4)[Unconfirmed] Biography(Background story) ->
+Just a small feature to be added to someones profile that will help immerse the player into the world of TW.
+Good for rp and just having fun in TW, can't really see any downside from it.
+No response yet.

 - *Hobbies and Favors:*
 -

 - *Store and Events:*
 -

  1. (5)[Semi-Confirmed] Holiday or event themed items ->
-Items, events and objects that represent specific events that will temporarily be available for purchase
+Items, events and objects that represent specific events that will temporarily be available for purchase.
+From small things, like buying mistletoe for your safehouse, or something big like an outfit to dress up as winston or wei for halloween.
+This will help keep things fresh, without breaking the lore of TW and bringing in a decent profit for the devs to fund the game.
+No confirmation of any specific item yet.

 - *Coop and other Player interaction:*
 -

  1. (1)[Confirmed] Coop Raids ->
 Raiding people with a friend, what not to love?
 Probably the 1. most requested feature in TW, and the devs have granted our wish.
 This is confirmed, and in the works.
 Details of what will change in the coop, how favors will function and if it will influence rewards are not yet revealed.
 Sit tight for more info.
 - *Map and Zones:*
 -

 - *Bug Fixes:*
 -